Nithya9923/Mini-Product-Discovery/README.md

 ## What I’d Improve With More Time

-  -Add smooth transitions for better UX
+  * Add smooth transitions for better UX.
-  -Make the layout more responsive across all screen sizes -Include more elegant SVG icons to match the Bella Otéro vibe
+  * Make the layout more responsive across all screen sizes.
+  * Include more elegant SVG icons to match the Bella Otéro vibe.

 ## How to Run the Project